On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Gadgets and Hardness

 \subsection{Recursive Gadgets}

-Constructing a $p$-hardness gadgets for~$H$ is a challenging task.
-Frequently, it is easier to argue that a graph $H$ contains an induced subgraph~$B$ for which it has been established that $\numBipHomsTo{B}[p]$ is $\ClassNumP[P]$-hard.
-To this end, we define the following.
+Constructing $p$-hardness gadgets for a bip-graph $H$ is a challenging task.
+Frequently, it is easier to argue that $H$ contains an induced sub-bip-graph~$B$ for which it has been established that $\probNumBipHom{B}[p]$ is $\classNumP[p]$-hard.
+We define the following.